asymingt/zenoh_demo/README.md

 2. We build `librocksdb-sys` from source in order to use our hermetic clang toolchain.
 It uses `@rocksdb` from the BCR which is not version-matche.
 We should fix this.
 3. We build `zenoh-backend-filesystem` with crate.annotations to ensure that it gets the correct versions of `serde_json` and `async-trait` (local versus from `zenoh`).
 4. The zenohd plugins are shared objects that are loaded at runtime.
 We have a Starlark rule called `remap_runfiles` that remaps the runfiles to the root of the runfiles tree.
 This allows us to set the plugin and backend plugin search paths to `..` to find them reliably.
 See the example configuration below.
+5. Some `zenoh` and `zenoh-pico`tests don't yet pass because they are busy being ported from the cmake build system.

 ```json5
 {